+Analysis of figures for Q3 2021 by financial services organisation Canada Life indicates that UK homeowners now have combined equity of over £740 billion .
 Equity release schemes can be extremely useful for many people in freeing up tax free cash from their home without having to move.
-And they are becoming increasingly popular.
+And, unsurprisingly, they are becoming increasingly popular.

 The growing popularity of equity release

 According to figures from the Equity Release Council, the first 3 months of 2019 saw a new record of housing wealth unlocked by homeowners over 55.
 This follows a similar pattern to increases in the previous few years, with a total number of equity release transactions rising around 10% every year.
-According to earlier research from Key Retirement, 2017 saw the total value of capital released from properties increased to a new high of over £3 billion.
-And data published by Canada Life towards the end of 2020 suggests that many financial advisers believe the equity release market could exceed £6 billion in 2021.
+And research from Legal & General Home Finance reckons that the equity release market is on track to reach over £4 billion by the end of 2021, with further increases expected in 2022.
 So use of these schemes is clearly becoming big business.

 In fact this growth in the popularity of equity release schemes is larger than the increase in first-time buyer and remortgage activity.